Hay fever; Nasal congestion - allergies

 - Molds.
 Indoor dampness and mold odor are major triggers.

-- Cockroaches are major asthma triggers and may reduce lung function even in people without a history of asthma.
+- Cockroaches are an important trigger of allergic rhinitis and asthma, and may reduce lung function even in people without a history of asthma.

 Some studies suggest that early exposure to some of these allergens, including dust mites and pets, may actually prevent allergies from developing in children.